Nolte: NYT Accidentally Confirms Breitbart's Voter Fraud Reporting

 Think about that.

-Finally, I want you to think about this…
+Now I want you to think about this…

 Go back and re-read the Times excerpt about Breitbart News and our 30 vote fraud stories.
 Pay special attention to this…